What is a Bookie?

 Setting the Odds

-Too many bets or too much money wagered on one team increases the bookie’s risk of loss; the goal is to create as much balance as possible so that, no matter what the outcome is, the bookie still stands to turn a profit.
+Too many bets or too much money wagered on one team increases the bookie’s risk of loss.
+The goal is to create as much balance as possible, so that, no matter what the outcome is, the bookie still stands to turn a profit.

 Legality of Bookmaking

-The legality of bookmaking depends widely on the country.
+The legality of bookmaking depends largely on the country.
 Some countries make bookmaking illegal outright, while others allow it, but tightly regulate it.
 In other countries, bookmaking is under little, if any, regulatory scrutiny.